danielsaidi/nextra/README.md

 	NExtra.WebForms
 	NExtra.WinForms

-The NExtra namespace extends System, and can be used in most projects, provided that it use the required .NET version.
-The other libs should only be used in projects that depend on the corresponding System libs.
+The NExtra namespace extends System, and can be used in most projects.
-E.g. only use NExtra.Web in projects that depend on System.Web.
+The other projects depend on the corresponding System libraries.
+This means that NExtra.Web requires System.Web etc.

 Documentation